 Working from home makes it easy for employees to overwork themselves.
 While this might show some immediate returns for your business, the long-term negative effect on your team’s mental health will not be worth it.

 Help your team to take regular breaks, including lunches, rather than working through these periods.
 Working from home makes it easier to work continuously without taking any breaks, but that approach can lead to overwhelming amounts of stress for your team.
-Encourage breaks, and make sure that you are following through with allowing those breaks.
+Whether it be a game of spider solitaire or an online jigsaw puzzle, Encourage breaks, and make sure that you are following through with allowing those breaks.

 The chances are high that you’ve added a number of tools to your team’s toolbox while working remotely.
 Remote work often leads to a higher need for communication, editing, and project management tools.
 Some tools, however, can lead to additional stress rather than reducing the overall amount of stress faced by team members.